INL/BlackLab/doc/technical/design/plan-relations.md

 We need syntax to incorporate relation searches into Corpus Query Language.
 For the same reasons as explained in #396, we'll use a simple function call style for now.

 We can always add more user-friendly CQL extensions or additional query languages later if we want.

+For example, a syntax specific to dependency relations (the likely most common use case) could be added as an extension to CQL that can be enabled if desired.
+This extension could also include automatic capturing of relevant parts of the query.

+**TODO:**

+- exclude relations
+- requirement that certain groups may not contain the same match (e.g. targets of two relations attached to the same source must be different, so you can e.g. find two different adjectives attached to a noun)
+- ordering restrictions (combine with previous item? different matches implies different positions. although overlapping matches can be different as well, which might complicate matters)

 ### Quick reference